ammar-homaida-statistics/easystatisticsacademy/foundations/statistical-questions/index.md

 &nbsp;   <h2>Non-statistical questions disguised as statistical</h2>

 &nbsp;   <p>

 &nbsp;     Some questions appear statistical but are actually deterministic.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Questions with a single correct answer, known in advance,
+Questions with a single correct answer,

-&nbsp;     do not require statistical analysis.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Treating such questions as statistical can lead to confusion
+&nbsp;     known in advance, do not require statistical analysis.
+Treating such questions as statistical can lead to

-&nbsp;     and unnecessary analysis.
+&nbsp;     confusion and unnecessary analysis.

 &nbsp;   </p>